 - Check out the Salesforce AppExchange, and be sure to play around there for a while.
 There are lots of ways to sort and look them up.

 Vetting A Salesforce Partner

 Now that you have a list of partners how does Garry suggest you vet them?

 - Decide ahead of time how you are going to evaluate the partners you talk to.
-Create a rubric so that when all is said and done you have a consistent way of evaluating them that aligns to your needs.
+Create a rubric so that when all is said and done, you have a consistent way of evaluating them that aligns with your needs.

-- What insurances do you need them to carry?
+- What insurance do you need them to carry?

-- Are you heavily regulated and so you need a partner that understands compliance?
+- Are you heavily regulated, and do you need a partner who understands compliance?